vkayy/vkayy/README.md

 ## 🚀 what i'm up to

 #### 🌐 incoming swe intern @ citadel securities
-working in the options market making team.
+working in the options market making team this summer.

 #### 🧠 swe @ thalesians
-working on low-latency computing for hft.
+working on technology for high-performance, heterogeneous systems.

 #### 📈 vkdb (time series database engine)
-exploring data-intensive architectures in c++.
+exploring data-intensive architectures in c++ oriented on high-throughput.

 ---